Retirement Life

 Later life, or ‘grey’, divorce is no longer unusual in New Zealand.
 Around 3,000 people divorce later in life each year, accounting for about 40% of all divorces.
 While overall divorce numbers are falling, separations among people aged 50 and over have risen 7.1% over the past decade.

-Retirement, children leaving home, financial pressure and changing social attitudes all play a role in these figures.
-But while grey divorce may be more common, its impact on retirement planning can be severe – especially if action isn’t taken quickly.
+Retirement itself can expose cracks in a marriage, while children leaving home, financial pressure and changing social attitudes all play a role in these figures too.
+But while grey divorce may be more common, its impact on retirement planning - or on those already in retirement - can be severe, especially if action isn’t taken quickly.

 Once a long term relationship ends, retirement plans built for two incomes, one household and shared assets often no longer stack up.